ocuroot/ocuroot/README.md

 * *Deployments* represent a specific release being deployed to an environment
 * *Custom state* allows you to pass data into releases and deployments without having to modify code

+Of these three, Environments, Deployments and Custom state have intent equivalents so they can be manually modified.
+Releases are entirely managed by Ocuroot based on the contents of your source repo.

 ## Installation

 ### From Source